 This National Nature Reserve was sculpted thousands of years ago by ice which left behind corries, cliffs, moraines and a meandering river.
 Corrie Fee's path is popular all year round with hill walkers and the crags are well known for winter climbing.
 Watch out for beautiful alpine flowers, rare mountain willows clinging to the crags, golden eagles and peregrines.
+Whether you want to walk along the Fee trail to the edge of the forest to enjoy the views of this natural amphitheatre or take a full day to explore the uplands, there is plenty to explore and enjoy at Corrie Fee.

 The best time to visit for alpine plants is between mid June and mid August, and all year round for the breathtaking scenery.